tsand1602/Tax-Assistant/README.md

    - The program will process the tax calculations for each employee and display results.
    - At the end, you can interactively ask questions to the Gemini AI Assistant:
      - You will see: `Ask the Gemini tax LLM a question (type 'exit' to quit):`
-     - Type your question or type `exit` to finish.
+     - Type your question (Indian tax-related queries only) or type `exit` to finish.

 **You do not need to remember the order of fields**; simply follow the prompts as displayed.

 ## Example Input/Session

----
+Below is a sample session to help you understand the interactive flow.

-Below is a sample session to help you understand the interactive flow:
+### Input

 ```plaintext
 Number of Companies : 2